nikunj21791/AccountAPIActions/README.md

 # Automation.Tests
-The project Automation.Base comprises of processes performing all the pre-requisites and post-requisites that need to be perfomed on both the suite execution level and the test execution level.
+The project Automation.Tests comprises of all the processes related to test steps tp be carried out in order to accomplish a test case execution, alongwith using the resources providing inputs for those test cases.

 # Components
 ---

 ### Tests

-The Tets folder consists of all the Test Classes that we would like to run from our test suite.
+The Tests folder consists of all the Test Classes that we would like to run from our test suite.
 Currently, we have created a DealingWithAccounts.cs file that comprises of 4 tests:

 - CreateAccount
 - DepositIntoAccount